learn-co-curriculum/da-project-submission-enterprise/README.md

 ### PDF Submission in Canvas

 You will need to submit the two PDF files as a single submission.
-Once the project has been started by clicking "Start Assignment" in the "Phase X Project" in Canvas:
+Once the submission process has been started by clicking "Start Assignment" in the "Phase X Project Subimission" in Canvas:

-1. Click "Submit Assignment" at the top of the "Phase X Project" assignment in the canvas module.
+1. Click "Submit Assignment" at the top of the "Phase X Project Submission" page in the canvas module.
 2. In the "File Upload" box, click "Choose File" button to upload a single file.
 3. Click the "Add Another File" link to upload an additional file.
 4. Repeat Step 3 to upload one more file.
 After this is done, all three files should be uploaded.